 The mission of the Guidance Counseling office at GWA is to ensure that all graduating students have a broad understanding of post-secondary options and leave GWA with the skills and knowledge necessary to be successful in university, college, tech or trade school, military service, or direct entry into the workforce.
-To make this vision a reality, the guidance counselor works with students grades 6-12 in a variety of capacities.
+To make this vision a reality, the Upper School Counselors work with students grades 6-12 in a variety of capacities.

 “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.
 You're on your own.
 And you know what you know.
 And YOU are the one who'll decide where to go...” - Dr. Seuss, Oh, The Places You'll Go!

-The following is a list of just some of the many ways the guidance counselor helps students and parents on a day to day basis:
+The following is a list of just some of the many ways the Upper School Counselors help students and parents on a day to day basis:

 Academic and Administrative Duties

 -Assists with scheduling and course planning and selection